TabrizAdmin/testReadme/README-Navano.md

-# Nikzee
+# Navano
-This is the readme file for Nikzee test and main servers.
+This is the readme file for Navano test and main servers.

 ## Composer
 After project pull into server we should run composer update.